 Weekly review of the new Elizabeth Olsen show about grief on Facebook Watch.

-The half-hour dramedy is the story of Leigh (Elizabeth Olsen), a young widow whose husband, Matt, died three months before the show’s action begins.
+Episodes five and six of “Sorry for Your Loss” debuted yesterday on Facebook Watch.
+The half-hour dramedy focuses on Leigh (Elizabeth Olsen), a young widow whose husband, Matt, died three months before the show’s action begins.
 Her network of family and friends includes her mom, Amy, her sister, Jules, and Matt’s brother, Danny.
 The action shifts frequently between the present day and flashbacks to points throughout Leigh and Matt’s relationship.